apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 After completing these steps, GCP project will have `Playground-infrastructure-trigger` Cloud Build trigger that can be used to build and deploy Beam Playground.

-### Run Cloud Build Trigger
+### Run Cloud Build Triggers

+**To fully deploy Playground you will have to run 2 triggers.**

+Before executing First trigger that deploys Playground infrastructure you have to:

+- Execute steps described in [Prepare deployment configuration.](https://github.com/akvelon/beam/tree/Infra%2Bplayground-in-gke/playground/terraform#prepare-deployment-configuration)

-To run the trigger, execute the trigger manually.
-Navigate to https://console.cloud.google.com/cloud-build/triggers and click `Playground-infrastructure-trigger` `RUN` button.
-This step will may take 40 minutes to deploy Playground Infrastructure.
+Note: To run the trigger, execute the trigger manually.
+Navigate to https://console.cloud.google.com/cloud-build/triggers and click `RUN` button.

 See [Running manual triggers](https://cloud.google.com/build/docs/manually-build-code-source-repos?hl=en#running_manual_triggers) for more information.